Aerendir/bundle-commands-queues/docs/42-Configuration-of-queues.md

             queue_4:
                 max_concurrent_jobs: 2 # Only queue_5 will process 2 jobs concurrently

+Keep in mind that the higher this value, the higher the load on your server, obviously.

+If this number is too high, you may receive an error message like this

+> [php] Warning: proc_open(): unable to create pipe Too many open files

+This means you have to reduce the number of concurrent jobs.

+This also means that the Daemon died without having the possibility to complete the still running Jobs (that, so, became "stale").

 ### `max_retention_days`

 The number of days after which a Job that cannot be run anymore will be considered expired and will be removed from the database.